gazebosim/docs/citadel/install.md

 Citadel supports the following platforms:

- * Ubuntu Bionic on amd64/i386
+ * Ubuntu Bionic on amd64/i386 and Focal on amd64
  * MacOS Mojave
      * Ignition currently only works in headless mode (GUI does not render; instead of using `ign gazebo fuel.sdf` command, use